 - What are the regulatory requirements?

 Proper Project Online implementation and other configuration management processes allow not only to solve problems by identifying the cause of a “breakdown” (which element went down and how to fix it) but also to completely prevent their occurrence by evaluating the logic of working with data.
 Competent assessment of the changes made allows you to maintain the system in working condition, and if incorrect, leads to a waste of money.
 In addition to financial costs, improper configuration management leads to the expenditure of other resources, such as working hours.
 It is difficult to manage change if the PPM system does not support the implementation of solutions.
-However, even if some systems don’t do it by default, FluentPro has created a whole toolbox to ease the entire configuration management-related processes.
+However, even if some systems don’t do it by default, FluentPro has created a whole toolbox to ease Project Online configuration audit, management-related processes.

 FluentBooks for Project Online is a PWA configuration management and migration software solution for Microsoft Project Online.
 It saves hours of manual configurations by ensuring everything is correct in one click.
 It is a perfect tool for easy, accurate migration; it automates your work, saves you days of work, and gives you the best control and speed of completion of your configuration and migration-related tasks that you’ve ever experienced.
 Your migration turns into a click of a button.
 More FluentPro FluentBooks features include: